LucRyan/Tap-the-Mushroom/README.md

 ##FIVE MINI-GAMES
 #### SHAKING IT DOWN!
-At first, there is a big mushroom in the center of the scene, and it‚Äôll be controlled by the accelerometer.
+At first, there is a big mushroom in the center of the scene, and it°Øll be controlled by the accelerometer.
 When it hits any side of the screen, the mushroom will shrink a little bit after all.
 The goal is to have the mushroom shrunk to disappear as quickly as the player can.
 So the player needs to hold his phone in one hand, and then shake it!
 However, the trick part of this level is having the mushroom got smaller and smaller with every hit, so the distance between the mushroom and the inside of the screen increases which makes it harder after accumulated hits.